BOOK A TABLE IN ONE OF OUR RESTAURANTS

 Basic Roulette Rules

-Napoleons Casinos use the American type roulette wheel with 37 equal sized compartments – one green in colour marked zero and the others numbered from one to thirty-six coloured red or black alternately in an internationally recognised sequence.
+Napoleons Casinos use an American-style roulette wheel with 37 equal-sized compartments – one green colour, marked zero, and the others numbered from one to thirty-six, coloured red or black alternately in an internationally recognised sequence.

 Each roulette table has “colour” chips specific to that table and player, so you purchase your chips at the table you intend to play.